JamieBort/Portfolio-Website/administrative/README.md

 - ./.vscode/

-  - See the [Workspace settings](https://code.visualstudio.com/docs/getstarted/settings#:~:text=Note%3A%20A%20VS%20Code%20%22workspace,feature%20called%20Multi%2Droot%20workspaces) in the VS Code documentation.
+  - Directory for config file for VS Code.

+  - For information, see the [.vscode](https://github.com/JamieBort/LearningDirectory/tree/master/Git/configFiles#vscode) section of the `configFiles` directory of the `LearningDirectory` repo.

 - ./administrative/accessibilityIssues/